ppy/osu-wiki/wiki/Gameplay/Input_device/Mouse/en.md

 ### Confine mouse cursor

-This options allows the mouse cursor to stay inside the osu! window.
-Set to `Only when fullscreen` by default.
-All possible values:
+This option allows the mouse cursor to stay inside the osu! window and is set to `Only when fullscreen` by default.
+The available options include:

 - `Never`: Mouse will not stay inside the osu! window.
 - `Only when fullscreen`: Mouse will stay inside the osu! window when in fullscreen.